open-modex/model_GENeSYS-MOD/README.md

-# model_OSeMOSYS
+# model_GENESYS_MOD
-This repository contains all model development using OSeMOSYS within the open_MODEX project.
+This repository contains all model development using GENESYS_MOD within the open_MODEX project.